asyncapi/spec/spec/asyncapi.md

 ```

-Using eplicit references to the servers on which the channel is available:
+Using explicit references to the servers on which the channel is available:

 ```json
 {